dominiksalvet/gitpack/GUIDE.md

   * E.g., *postcp* can modify */etc/rc.local* file to execute *asus-fan-control* after boot.

 Git repositories with such *.gitpack* directory can be installed, updated and uninstalled using GitPack by end users.

+## Examples

+If you are interested in examples of projects using GitPack, take a look at the [gitpack topic](https://github.com/topics/gitpack).